MaxDobbs32/Lakshayati/README.md

 If you would like to test out the language for yourself, you can find an online interpreter at https://lakshayati.maxdobbs32.repl.co/.

-You can also download a Java interpreter at https://github.com/MaxDobbs32/Lakshayati-Java.
+You can also download Lakshayati.java to have an interpreter on your computer.
 In addition to running programs, the latter is capable of opening and saving programs as .txt files.
-However, I made the mistake of using GridBagLayout, and it only seems to work on Mac.
-I may fix the Java interpreter.
-Only time will tell.
+I recommend using an IDE to run it (I can't get it to work properly with the command prompt)

 If there are any other issues, feel free to contact me.